 The Advantages of the ROBS Solution vs. the Self-Directed IRA to Buy a Business with IRA or 401(k) funds

-The Business Acquisition & Compliance Solution Structure (BACSS) also known as the “Rollover Business Start-Up” (“ROBS”) Solution is an IRS and ERISA approved structure that allows an individual to purchase a new or existing business with retirement funds and be active in the business without triggering any of the IRS prohibited transaction rules.
-The ROBS solution qualifies for a special exemption set forth under IRC 4975(d) to certain prohibited transaction rules, which do not apply to a Self-Directed IRA structure.
+The Business Acquisition & Compliance Solution Structure (BACSS), also known as the “Rollover Business Start-Up” (“ROBS”) Solution is an IRS and ERISA approved structure.
+It allows an individual to purchase a new or existing business with their retirement funds.
+The individual can be active in the business without triggering the IRS prohibited transaction rules.
+The ROBS solution qualifies for a special exemption set forth under IRC 4975(d) to certain prohibited transaction rules.
+These do not apply to a Self-Directed IRA structure.

-The ROBS arrangement typically involves rolling over a prior IRA or 401(k) plan account into a newly established 401(k) plan, which a start-up C Corporation business sponsored, and then investing the rollover 401(k) Plan funds in the stock of the new C Corporation.
+The Rollover Business Start-up (ROBS) arrangement typically involves rolling over a prior IRA or 401(k) plan account into a newly established 401(k) plan, which a start-up C Corporation business sponsors, and then investing the rollover 401(k) Plan funds in the stock of the new C Corporation.
 The funds are then deposited in the C Corporation bank account and are available for use for business purposes.

-The following is how a typical ROBS structure works:
+The following is how a typical Rollover Business Start-up structure works:

-In a lot of respects, using a Self-Directed IRA LLC or a 401(k) Plan to purchase stock in a corporation would seem to be subject to the same rules.
-However, as described above, using 401(k) Plan funds and not IRA funds allows one to take advantage of the prohibited transaction exemption under IRC 4975(d) for “Qualifying Employer Securities.”
+In many respects, using a Self-Directed IRA LLC or a 401(k) Plan to purchase stock in a corporation should be subject to the same rules.
+However, as described above, using 401(k) Plan funds and not IRA funds allows you to take advantage of the prohibited transaction exemption.
+You can find this under IRC 4975(d) for “Qualifying Employer Securities.”

 The recent U.S. Tax Court case Peek v.
 Commissioner, 140 T.C.
-No. 12 (May 9, 2013), highlights the risk and limitations involved when using a Self-Directed IRA to purchase business assets.
+No. 12 (May 9, 2013), highlights the risk and limitations when using a Self-Directed IRA to purchase business assets.
 In the Peek case, the taxpayers used IRA funds to invest in a corporation that ultimately purchased business assets.
-Because Mr. Peek used an IRA and not a 401(k) Plan to purchase the C Corporation stock, Mr. Peek was not able to earn a salary or personally guarantee a business loan, which ultimately was the cause of the IRS prohibited transaction rule violation.
+Because Mr. Peek went with an IRA and not a 401(k) Plan to purchase the C Corporation stock he’s unable to earn a salary or personally guarantee a business loan.
+Ultimately, this was the cause of the IRS prohibited transaction rule violation.